Note on the definitions of branching ratios of overlapping resonances: Introduction

 \section{Introduction}

-Quantum Chromo Dynamics (QCD) at low energies features a large variety of resonances.
+Quantum Chromodynamics at low energies features a large variety of resonances.
 Understanding their spectrum and their properties is a topical aim.
 But what are the properties, and how are they defined?
 It is now consensus that the mass and the width of a resonance should be identified with its pole position~(see~\cite{Hohler:1998inRPP} in Ref.~\cite{ParticleDataGroup:1998hll}).
-The difference of mass determinations of the $\Delta(1332)$ resonance in Breit-Wigner parameterizations and pole extractions had already been discussed in the 1974 edition of the Review of Particle Physics in ``Comments on the Mass and Width of $\Delta(1236)$"~\cite{ParticleDataGroup:1974flk}.
+The difference of mass determinations of the $\Delta(1232)$ resonance in Breit-Wigner parameterizations and pole extractions had already been discussed in the 1974 edition of the Review of Particle Physics in ``Comments on the Mass and Width of $\Delta(1232)$"~\cite{ParticleDataGroup:1974flk}.
 From then onwards, Breit-Wigner parameters and pole positions of baryons were listed separately.
 The RPP-Baryon Group had decided in 2012 to move the pole properties of baryon resonances to the first place, and the Breit-Wigner properties second, in order to emphasize the importance of the pole parameters.
 The change required some time and was introduced in the 2018 edition~\cite{ParticleDataGroup:2018ovx}.
-For mesons, Breit-Wigner and pole parameters are still listed jointly~\cite{ParticleDataGroup:2020ssz}, leading to a larger spread of the results.
+For mesons, Breit-Wigner and pole parameters are often still listed jointly~\cite{ParticleDataGroup:2022pjm}, leading to a larger spread of the results.

 The intrinsic properties of resonances are reflected in their coupling constants for decays into the different final states.
-The small ratio of the decay fractions of $f_2(1270)$ to $K\bar K$ versus $\pi\pi$ and the large $K\bar K / \pi\pi$ ratio of $f_2'(1525)$ identify the two mesons as mainly $(u\bar u+d\bar d)/\sqrt2$ or $s\bar s$, respectively.
-The coupling constants of the light scalar mesons to two pseudoscalar mesons were used by Oller~\cite{Oller:2003vf} to determine the mixing angle of the light scalar nonet.
-The significant contributions from cascade decays via orbitally excited intermediate states of many nucleon resonances revealed their underlying three-quark dynamic \cite{Thiel:2015kuc}.
+The small ratio of the decay fractions of $f_2(1270)$ to $K\bar K$ versus $\pi\pi$ and the large $K\bar K / \pi\pi$ ratio of $f_2(1525)$ identify the two mesons as mainly $(u\bar u+d\bar d)/\sqrt2$ or $s\bar s$, respectively.
+The coupling constants of the light scalar mesons to two pseudoscalar mesons were used in~\cite{Oller:2003vf} to determine the mixing angle of the light scalar nonet.
+The significant contributions from cascade decays via orbitally excited intermediate states of specific baryon resonances indicates an underlying three-quark dynamic \cite{Thiel:2015kuc,CBELSATAPS:2015kka,CBELSATAPS:2022uad}.
 The sign of the imaginary part of the $K^-N\to\Lambda\pi$ and $\Sigma\pi$ amplitudes at the resonance position reveals their SU(3) structure~\cite{Burkert:2020inPDG}.